petrakovaru/my-first-website/README.md

 Welcome!

-I have created a simple logo web page with a <https://www.wikipedia.com> link for each logo icon.
+I have created a simple logo web page with a <https://www.wikipedia.com> link for each logo.

 I have used HTML5 and CSS in this project.